anshu0a/MyAllProjects/README.md

 <h2>Visit — Hotel Booking Platform</h2> — <a href="https://visit-osz7.onrender.com/home">https://visit-osz7.onrender.com/home</a>
 <p>Developed a hotel-search and booking web application using Node.js/Express and MongoDB with user authentication, search & filter, hotel detail pages, and booking flow.
 Focused on UX for quick searching, booking modals, and responsive card-based results.</p>

+<h2>Valentine Wish</h2> — <a href="https://github.com/anshu0a/MyAllProjects#valentine-wish">https://github.com/anshu0a/MyAllProjects#valentine-wish</a>

+<p>Valentine Wish is a full-stack web application designed to create and share personalized Valentine wishes.
+It provides a simple and interactive way for users to express their feelings through a dedicated digital experience, highlighting frontend development, user interaction, and responsive web design.</p>

 <h2>FlipMe  — A card flip game</h2> — <a href="https://cad-flip-game.vercel.app">https://cad-flip-game.vercel.app</a>
 <p>Card Flip Game is a fast, memory-matching web game where players flip cards to reveal symbols and find pairs.
 It tracks moves and time, includes smooth animations, and works on all devices.
 Simple, engaging, and fun—built to sharpen focus and improve recall with every round.</p>